Wicomico River (Potomac River tributary)

 The Wicomico River is a 13.0 mi tributary of the lower tidal portion of the Potomac River located in the U.S. state of Maryland south of Washington, DC.
 The river empties into the Potomac at Cobb Island and St. Margaret's Island.
 Its watershed area (excluding water) is 77 sqmi, with 2% impervious surface in 1994 in Charles, St. Mary's, and southern Prince George's counties.
 The lower section of the river forms part of the boundary between Charles and St. Mary's counties.
-The Wicomico River was designated as a Scenic River under the Maryland Scenic River Act in 1968; Scenic River Commissions oversee it in both Charles and St. Mary's counties (see links below).
+The Wicomico River was designated a Scenic River under the Maryland Scenic River Act in 1968.
+Scenic River Commissions oversee it in Charles and St. Mary's counties. (see links below).